FoundationCryptoLabs/LiquiNFT/README.md

 We've successfully deployed a template LiquiShares Contract on the Zilliqa developer testnet - https://viewblock.io/zilliqa/address/zil1frn6xrh0s86f4ca7mrzpedd0243msafgs0jfje?network=testnet

-See LiquiNFT-FungibleToken.scilla and & LiquiNFT-test.scilla for our codebase, under the Reference Folder.
+See LiquiShares.scilla and & LiquiNFT-test.scilla for our codebase, under the Reference Folder.

 # How does it work?